-We are a week into the World Cup, the giant competition where countries send their best soccer players (or football, as most countries call it) to try to win the top prize.
-The trophy is a ball, not an actual cup, but that doesn’t make it any less exciting to win it.
-To figure out which team is best, the countries are clumped into groups of 4, usually from 4 different continents, and each team plays the other 3; the 2 winningest teams from each group go on to the round of 16.
-At that point it becomes “single elimination”: you have to win each game to move on to the next.
-So the 16 teams chop down to 8, then down to 4 for the semifinals, then to the 2 great teams left for the big final game.
-It’s very, very hard to kick the ball into the goal and score, since the field is so huge.
+Yesterday kicked off the World Cup, the big contest where countries send their best soccer players (or football, as most countries call it) to try to win the top prize.
+That trophy is a ball, not a cup, but they still want to win it!
+The countries are clumped into groups of 4, and each team plays the other 3.
+The 2 winningest teams from each group go on to the round of 16.
+At that point, teams have to win each game to move on to the next.
+So the 16 teams chop down to 8, then down to 4, then to the 2 best teams left for the final game.
+It’s very, very hard to kick the ball into the goal, since the field is so huge.
 When someone does score, it’s a big deal!

-Little kids: If the U.S. becomes one of the teams in the round of 16, how many other teams are still in it with them?
+Big kids: There are 8 groups with 4 teams in each, but only 1 will be the final winner.
+How many of those teams won’t win the World Cup?
 Bonus: In the group games, a country gets 3 points for a win, 1 point for a tie, and 0 points for a loss.
-In those 3 games, what’s the one total score between 0 and 9 that a country cannot get?
+In those 3 games, what’s the 1 total score between 0 and 9 that a country cannot get?

-Little kids: 15 other teams.
-Bonus: A total of 8.
-They can score any other total (e.g. 3=3+0+0 or 1+1+1…4=3+1+0…6=3+3+0 and so on.
+Big kids: 31 teams.
+Bonus: A total score of 8.
+They can score any other total, e.g. 3=3+0+0 or =1+1+1, then 4=3+1+0…and so on.
 Try to work out all the rest!